 How to Buy Cantaloupe

 Every wonder how to tell if a cantaloupe is fresh?
-Me too.
+Same—and I can guarantee we’re not alone.
 The best wait to pick a cantaloupe is by smell.
 It should have a sweet, slightly musky scent.
-A good cantaloup also feels heavy for its size, along with a rind that resembles raised netting.
+A good cantaloupe also feels heavy for its size, along with a rind that resembles raised netting.
 When you press on the stem (or where the stem was removed), it should give slightly when pressed with your thumb.

 What to Cook With Cantaloupe